rockstardotb/django-python-workshop/README.md

 Inline Documentation: Besides using self-documenting code, i.e., naming things in a way so that it is obvious what each part of the code is doing, we also use inline comments utilizing the #-sign.
 Initializing Parameters: The parameters of the function are initialized with default values.
 This is useful for mitigating missing parameters resulting from user input, or saving time and space when the majority of instances use the default values.

-Now, let create another file in the utils directory called logistic_regression.py and insert the following into it.
+Now, let us create another file in the utils directory called logistic_regression.py and insert the following into it.

     from sklearn.linear_model import LogisticRegression as logreg